 Multiple locations in Surrey and Kent, and a campus in China

-Students with academic interests beyond the creative industries.
+Students with academic interests outside the creative industries, like the sciences, politics, finance, or linguistics

 Savannah Moray, Senior Recruitment Officer at UCA, explains what makes UCA an exciting place to study - and how to put together a strong application.